Documentation

 You can define a single permission-matching expression to target multiple configuration options or a class of configuration options.

-To only allow updating the name of users and groups while denying updating any other option and creating or deleting groups, the following configuration can be used:
+For example, to create a role in which administrators are only allow updating the name of users and groups while denying updating any other option and creating or deleting groups, the following configuration can be used:

 [roles/70c0-4e1d-8480]